Telekinesis: Metal bending

-Psychics have also claimed the psychokinetic ability to bend metal.
-Uri Geller was famous for his spoon bending demonstrations, allegedly by PK.
+Psychics have also claimed the telekinetic ability to bend metal.
+Uri Geller was famous for his spoon bending demonstrations, allegedly by telekinesis.
 He has been caught many times using sleight of hand.
 According to science writer Terence Hines, all of Geller's effects have been recreated using conjuring tricks.

-The French psychic Jean-Pierre Girard has claimed he can bend metal bars by PK.
+The French psychic Jean-Pierre Girard has claimed he can bend metal bars by telekinesis.
 He was tested in the 1970s but failed to produce any paranormal effects in scientifically controlled conditions.
-He was tested on January 19, 1977 during a two-hour experiment in a Paris laboratory, directed by physicist Yves Farge.
+He was tested on January 19, 1977, during a two-hour experiment in a Paris laboratory, directed by physicist Yves Farge.
 A magician was also present.
 Girard failed to make any objects move paranormally.
 He failed two tests in Grenoble in June 1977 with magician James Randi.
-He was also tested on September 24, 1977 at a laboratory at the Nuclear Research Centre, and failed to bend any bars or change the metals' structure.
+He was also tested on September 24, 1977, at a laboratory at the Nuclear Research Centre, and failed to bend any bars or change the metals' structure.
 Other experiments into spoon-bending were also negative, and witnesses described his feats as fraudulent.
 Girard later admitted he sometimes cheated to avoid disappointing the public, but insisted he had genuine psychic power.
-Magicians and scientists have written that he produced all his alleged psychokinetic feats through fraudulent means.
+Magicians and scientists have written that he produced all his alleged telekinetic feats through fraudulent means.

-Stephen North, a British psychic in the late 1970s, was known for his alleged psychokinetic ability to bend spoons and teleport objects in and out of sealed containers.
-British physicist John Hasted tested North in a series of experiments which he claimed had demonstrated psychokinesis, though his experiments were criticized for lack of scientific controls.
-North was tested in Grenoble on 19 December 1977 in scientific conditions and the results were negative.
+Stephen North, a British psychic in the late 1970s, was known for his alleged telekinetic ability to bend spoons and teleport objects in and out of sealed containers.
+British physicist John Hasted tested North in a series of experiments which he claimed had demonstrated telekinesis, though his experiments were criticized for lack of scientific controls.
+North was tested in Grenoble on December 19, 1977, in scientific conditions and the results were negative.
 According to James Randi, during a test at Birkbeck College, North was observed to have bent a metal sample with his bare hands.
 Randi wrote "I find it unfortunate that [Hasted] never had an epiphany in which he was able to recognize just how thoughtless, cruel, and predatory were the acts perpetrated on him by fakers who took advantage of his naivety and trust."